Lt. General George H. Brett

 During December 1941 arrives at Darwin.
 On January 1, 1942 appointed Deputy Supreme Commander for the American British Dutch and Australian Command (ABDACOM) established the same day.
 A week later promoted to the rank of Lieutenant General.
 On March 18, 1942 as Commander and Chief of Allied Allied Air Forces in the South West Pacific Area (SWPA) photographed seated at his desk.

 On April 20, 1942 Brett assumed command of Allied Air Headquarters, SWPA at Victoria Barracks in Melbourne.
 His staff included Chief of Staff Brigadier General Stephen Chamberlin and later RAAF Air Vice Marshall William D. Bostock.
 Air Commodore Hewitt was appointed as Director of Allied Air Intelligence.
-After the "Royce Mission", MacArthur personally wrote a reprimand to Brett and the two clashed, resulting in his replacement.
+After the "Royce Mission", MacArthur personally wrote a reprimand to Brett and the two clashed and led to his replacement.

 On August 3, 1942 awarded the Silver Star by MacArthur with the citation reading: "for gallantry in action in air reconnaissance in the combat zone, Southwest Pacific Area, during the months of May, June and July 1942".
 Departed Austrlia aboard B-17D "The Swoose" 40-3097 across the Pacific and returned to the United States on August 4, 1942.
 During November 1942 became the Commanding General of the Caribbean Defense Command and Panama Canal Department defending the Panama Canal Zone (CZ) until October 1945.
 Afterwards, he was a patient in Brooke General Hospital.

 In May 1946 Brett retired with the rank of Major General with a total of 35 years of military service.